 Catchment processes are behind much of the changed hydrology in this Catchment Asset.
-Activities such as land clearing, land profiling and cultivation have altered runoff patterns across the landscape.
-This in turn has altered hydrological regimes in the catchments and the concurrent inundation of this assets' wetlands.
+Activities such as land clearing, land profiling and cultivation have altered runoff patterns and hydrogeological processes across the landscape.
+This in turn has altered hydrological and hydrogeological regimes within the wetland catchment areas and the concurrent inundation of this assets' wetlands.